RhodAyo/AWS-Web-Application/README.md

 # AWS Web Application

 ## Project Goal:
 This project aims to design and deploy a reliable web application infrastructure on AWS for the company, SmartShop.
-In developing the solution to meet SmartShop's requirements, some AWS services such as EC2, Virtual Private Cloud (VPC), Identity and Access Management (IAM), etc were used.
+In developing the solution to meet SmartShop's requirements, some AWS services such as EC2, Virtual Private Cloud (VPC), Identity and Access Management (IAM), Security Groups, etc were used.

 ## Technologies used:
+ - AWS Amazon console
+ - GitHub
+ - Git Bash
+ - Apache Server
+ - Web Browser ( Chrome)

 ## Steps involved in designing and deployment:
 Before launching an ec2 instance, you need to setup your VPC, Subnets